OKMTask

 The numeric progress status.

-The range of allowed values are from 0 to 100.
-Where 100% indicates a completed task.
+The range of allowed values is from 0 to 100, where 100% indicates a completed task.

 Yes.